Snarp/stumblr_client/README.md

 # STumblr Ruby Gem

 This is snarp's fork of the official Ruby wrapper for the Tumblr v2 API.
-It supports all endpoints currently available on the [Tumblr API](https://www.tumblr.com/docs/en/api/v2).
+It does not yet support all endpoints currently available on the [Tumblr API](https://www.tumblr.com/docs/en/api/v2) - creation and editing of NPF posts is currently unfinished - but all other recently-added routes should be supported.

+The code is forked from the official [tumblr_client](https://github.com/tumblr/tumblr_client) gem as of version 0.8.5, which has not been updated since the transition to [NPF format](https://www.tumblr.com/docs/npf).
+My goal is to avoid breaking changes for those using the official gem; this is intended to be a drop-in replacement.

 ## Installation - TODO